Proteomics Platform Showdown: MS-DIA vs. Olink vs. SomaScan

 Finally, cross-validation with the UK Biobank Pharma Proteomics Project (UKB-PPP) dataset further confirmed the biological relevance and robustness of the biomarkers identified across platforms.
 Collectively, this study not only provides an in-depth evaluation of different proteomic platforms' performance and characteristics but also serves as a critical reference for optimizing proteomic research methodologies and platform selection.

-FAQs and related resources for proteomics
+FAQs for proteomics

 - What’s the difference between DIA and DDA?